Attention: This review is spoiler-free.

 We’re treated to a flashback when Anna and Elsa are little girls and where we learn more about their parents, King Agnarr (voiced by Alfred Molina) and Queen Iduna (voiced by Evan Rachel Wood).
 Their parents tell the girls a story about an Enchanted Forest and other places outside of Arendelle when some important events took place that directly affected their family.

 Back in present day, Elsa keeps hearing voices.
 She is troubled to know if she should try to figure out what they are saying to her or if she should just ignore them.
-Of course, being the smart and responsible queen that she is, Elsa heeds the mysterious call and sets the film’s adventure into motion.
+Elsa decides to heed the mysterious call and sets the film’s adventure into motion.
 With all of the gang in tow, Elsa ventures off “into the unknown” (which is also a name of one of the many terrific new songs from the film) to try to find out what these voices are attempting to tell her.

-When they find the Enchanted Forest, they meet the indigenous Northuldar people who have a long history with the Arendellians and who have a tradition of caring for the environment (and maybe have a little magic to throw into the mix, too).
-And while the people seem prosperous and happy, there is (literally) a cloud hanging over them and a major mystery that needs to be solved.
+When they find the Enchanted Forest, they meet the indigenous Northuldra people who have a long history with the Arendellians and who have a tradition of caring for the environment (and maybe have a little magic to throw into the mix, too).
+And while the people have been going on with their lives, there is (literally) a cloud hanging over them and a major mystery that needs to be solved.
 Can Anna and Elsa solve the puzzle?
-Do the Northuldar hold any answers to where Elsa gets her power and to what happened to her parents?
-You’ll have to see the movie to find out.
+And do the Northuldra hold any answers to the big burning questions?
+One thing is for sure, our heroines Anna and Elsa are both up to the task.

 I found this film utterly delightful.
 The trademark high quality animation done by the masters at Walt Disney Animation Studios is again absolutely stunning and is such a pleasure to watch.
 Co-directors Jennifer Lee and Chris Buck are back along with most of the creative team from the first film and they’ve infused this film with love, craft, and care.
 The new songs written by Robert Lopez and Kristen Anderson-Lopez, the same writing team as the first Frozen film and the Broadway musical, are again catchy and wonderful and help propel the story forward.